-It comes with two vents that give a cooling effect to the tool when it is running.
+It comes with two vents that give the tool a cooling effect when running.
 When the rotary tool is running, it heats hence the need for a cooling system.
 It does not affect your body.
 The symmetrical design has a nose cap that looks like a trumpet.

-You are allowed to use the accessories and attachments that come with the rotary tool.
+You can use the accessories and attachments that come with the rotary tool.
 Its features make the rotary tool efficient.
 You combine them using a wide range of applications.
 Choose applications that produce the best ability of the rotary tool.
 It performs tasks such as cutting, grinding, sanding, carving and polishing.
 That makes it versatile.

-It comes with a two-year warranty that ensures you have a well-functioning rotary tool.
+It has a two-year warranty that ensures you have a well-functioning rotary tool.
 It comes with a zipper bag that carries your accessories.
+It has a capacity of 15 accessories, and the hard case has 25 accessories.
 So the chances of misplacing your accessories are low.
-It has a capacity of 15 accessories and the hard case 25 accessories.

 The case secures the accessories as they are not exposed to damage if dropped.
+It is inside the collar that fits comfortably.
 The wrench fitment prevents your thumb and index fingers from being hurt.
-You are allowed to tighten and release the locking as you change the head accessories.
-It is inside the collar that fits comfortably.
+You can tighten and release the locking as you change the head accessories.

 Use both the wrench and the collar to tighten the collet.
 However, you still experience sore fingers.
 That is why you need a separate spanner to switch attachments.
 The shell of the rotary tool has a 125W to 130W motor.
 That increases the torque, although the speed remains at 10,000 to 32,000 rotations per minute.